Menu

 • Three stickers if at Red Willow Community Church

 Yes.
 SAPC will not lower club ratings unless you specifically ask for a lower rating.
-This applies even if you have a lower DUPR rating than your current club level, because we are grandfathering (extending) previous club ratings to alleviate fears about using DUPR and in recognition of the skill level already achieved and needed to earn that previous club rating.
+This applies even if you have a lower DUPR rating than your current club level, because we are grandfathering (extending) previous club ratings in recognition of the skill level already achieved and used to earn that previous club rating.

 • Not if you don't want a club rating or higher club rating.